-The Township also endorses the concept of providing multiple bicycle/pedestrian-friendly crossing opportunities along US Route 1, such as at with any future change to the existing Dinky rail line by NJ Transit as well as other locations with significant potential for bicycle/pedestrian activity.
-Similarly, a continuous sidewalk system should be provided along Meadow Road and Clarksville Road to US Route 1, as well as along Alexander Road from Princeton Junction to US Route 1, and along Washington Road and the Vaughn Drive Extension to US Route 1.
+The Township also endorses the concept of providing bicycle/pedestrian-friendly crossing opportunities along US Route 1, such as with any future change to the existing Dinky rail line by NJ Transit as well as other locations with significant potential for bicycle/pedestrian activity.
+Similarly, a continuous sidewalk system should be provided along Meadow Road to US Route 1, along Alexander Road from Princeton Junction to US Route 1, and along Washington Road and the Vaughn Drive Extension to US Route 1.